loosolab/Datenanalyse-2021/wp4/Example Case/Biological Approaches of Cicero.md

 library(Matrix)
 ```

-    Attaching package: ‘dplyr’

-    The following objects are masked from ‘package:stats’:

-        filter, lag

-    The following objects are masked from ‘package:base’:

-        intersect, setdiff, setequal, union

 ***conns.csv*** is loaded to the variable ***conns***, by the function `read.csv()`, specifing which seperator was used.
 The columnames should be ***Peak1/2*** and ***coaccess***.